developer-zebra/developer-zebra-site/src/mx/4-4/security/threatmgr/index.md

 ---
 title: Threat Manager
-description: The Threat Manager feature allows an application to control the security threats a device actively monitors and how it responds.
+description: The Threat Manager allows an application to control the security threats a device actively monitors and how it responds.
 ---

 ## Overview